 - a) Accept and respond to accommodation requests in good faith, unless there are objective reasons to question the legitimacy of the request; - b) Be alert to situations that may trigger the duty to inquire about accommodation needs; - c) Act promptly to facilitate the accommodation process and implement the accommodation in a timely manner; - d) Limit requests for information to that which is reasonably related to the nature of the Human Rights Code-related need or limitation and to establish legal responsibilities, assess needs, limitations or restrictions and to make the accommodation; - e) Consult with internal and external expertise when needed to support the accommodation process; - f) Communicate regularly with Provide updates to the student (or their parent/guardian) or employee to provide updates on the status of the accommodation, next steps (where appropriate) and accommodation decision; - g) Cover costs related to the required accommodations, unless the accommodation amounts to undue hardship.
-Note: Where a student or employee requires assistance for daily living (e.g., assistive device, service animal), the District is generally not required to arrange or pay for it but is required to support the student or employee's access to it in learning and working environments, to the point of undue hardship; h)q) Implement the accommodation solution and, where needed, monitor its ongoing - (h)a) Implement the accommodation solution and, where needed, monitor its ongoing effectiveness; and - i)h) Document accommodation requests and actions taken. - 3.20 In addition, all DDSB community members must fulfill their responsibilities under the Human Rights Policy and related procedures. - 3.213.17Where the District may contracts out work or services to a third-party to provide a service or an employment function provider, the District will require requires that the third party fulfills confirms it commitment to fulfilling its obligations under the Human Rights Code, including the duty to accommodate.
+Note: Where a student or employee requires assistance for daily living (e.g., assistive device, service animal), the District is generally not required to arrange or pay for it but is required to support the student or employee's access to it in learning and working environments, to the point of undue hardship; - h)g) Implement the accommodation solution and, where needed, monitor its ongoing effectiveness; and - ih) Document accommodation requests and actions taken. - 3.20 In addition, all DDSB community members must fulfill their responsibilities under the Human Rights Policy and related procedures. - 3.213.17Where the District may contracts out work or services to a third-party to provide a service or an employment function provider, the District will require requires that the third party fulfills confirms it commitment to fulfilling its obligations under the Human Rights Code, including the duty to accommodate.